-Normally, when a minor child receives income from an investment, amounts over \$1,307 pa are taxed as high as 45% (rate applies in 2018/19 financial year).
+Normally, when a minor child receives income from an investment, amounts over \$1,307 pa are taxed as high as 45% (rate applies in 2019/20 financial year).

-However, when investment income is distributed to a minor child from a testamentary trust, tax should be payable at normal adult marginal rates.
+However, generally when investment income is distributed to a minor child from estate assets held in a testamentary trust, tax should be payable at normal marginal rates.